jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Philosophy of Physics** taught by Prof. Décio Krause
   - In a nutshell: philosophical foundations of physical theories
 - **University Physics I** taught by Prof. Tiago Nunes da Silva
-  - In a nutshell: introductory, kinematics and dynamics
+  - In a nutshell: introductory, kinematics, Newton's laws

 ## 2020/1
 - **Methods of Mathematical Physics** taught by Prof. Tiago Nunes da Silva